Outamba Kilimi National Park, Sierra Leone - Things to Do in Outamba Kilimi National Park

 Top Things to Do in Outamba Kilimi National Park

-River canoe safari at dawn
+River canoe safari on the Mongo

-Walking safari to elephant salt lick
+Walking safari to elephant watering holes

 Getting There